getlago/lago-docs/docs/guide/05_plans/subscription.md

 ![Illustration of the anniversary date logic](../../../static/img/calendar-date.png)

-### Anniversary Date billing period
+### Anniversary billing period

-However, you can choose to use the **anniversary date** of the subscription to define a custom billing period.
+Another option is to use the **anniversary date** of the subscription to define a custom billing period.

 For example: